ramyagreddy/codechallenge/README.md

 Spring Boot Maven plugin included in this maven project is used which has the ability to automatically deploy this web application in an embedded application server (Apache Tomcat).
 1. Open command prompt in the folder where source code is downloaded (say folder "codechallengerepo").
-2. Enter below command to clean the project; package and build a WAR file `mvn clean package`
+2. Enter below command to clean the project; package and build a WAR file

+	mvn clean package
 This command will also execute all the test classes running all test cases.
 Please note all the successfully run test cases.

 3. Enter below command to deploy the war file on embedded Tomcat server.

-	`java -jar target/codechallenge-1.0.0.war`
+	java -jar target/codechallenge-1.0.0.war

 You can access the web API using below link ({integer} could be any integer between 0 to 3999)

 	http://localhost:8081/romannumeral?query={integer}

 ### How to build and run using Eclipse (Option 2 - Alternate to Option 1)
 ***You can import this maven project into eclipse and run the project using Run configuration for Spring Boot.
-Spring Boot Maven plugin is used which has the ability to automatically deploy this web application in an embedded application server (Apache Tomcat).
+This option is helpful if you are developing or extending this project using Eclipse IDE.
 Follow below steps to run the application on embedded Tomcat server provided by Spring boot.

 1. Import the project source code into eclipse using File -> Import -> Existing Maven projects